Eswar-guggilam/TSO-ISPF/README.md

     - View clipboard history with `CUT DISPLAY`.
 * **Highlight:**
     - `HI AUTO` Automatically highlight any type of code (COBOL, JCL, REXX,...).

+* **Sort:**
+    - Reorders lines based on specified columns.
+        - Example: `SORT 12 D` (sort by column 12 in descending order)
+    - Can sort on multiple columns and specify ascending/descending order.

+* **Bounds:**
+    - Sets the left and right margins for editing specific sections of lines. '<' represents left & '>' represents right boundary for the dataset
+    - Give `BOUND` in line numbers and give below cmd on ispf cmd line.
+        - Example: `BOUNDS 10 40` (Adds one line to show left boundary(col 10) & right boundary(col 40) in the member)

 * **
+**Thank you & any contributions are tolarated**